pskarne/Assignments/README.txt

-Name:   Prashant S. Karne

-This directory is created and maintained by owner Prashant S. Karne.
-For the DevOps assignments.
+This directory is created and managed by Prashant S. Karne For the AWS DevOps assignments
 Under the guidence of Shantanu Sir (Velocity Trainning Institute)

-Created On: 07 NOV 2023
+Created On: 07 NOV 2023 | Tuesday